nolanlawson/hello-atom-with-pouchdb/README.md

 ## node-websql (sqlite3) adpater

-If you want to run PouchDB in "Node.js style" but using SQLite, then you should use `pouchdb-adapter-node-websql', as demonstrated in this project.
+If you want to run PouchDB in "Node.js style" but using SQLite, then you should use `pouchdb-adapter-node-websql`, as demonstrated in this project.

 Like LevelDB, this requires reinstalling a native module (in this case, [SQLite3](https://github.com/mapbox/node-sqlite3)).
 If this fails, you can just remove the `pouchdb-adapter-node-websql` dependency from `package.json` and also the `postinstall` script.